Feb 2018: Mt. Mansfield (the elusive)

 Close to the Nose, we passed the Mt.
 Mansfield Visitor Center, which is accessible by auto road during the summer months but now was very much snowed in.

-And from there we descended the mountain via the Haselton Trail, which we eventually found after crossing a few ski trails in the process, which may have been the most dangerous part of the entire trek considering the risk of skiers slamming into us.
-We reached the valley just as an icy rain was starting, and we were back at the car a bit after noon — more than ready for lunch at the nearby Von Trapp Brewery.
+And from there we descended via the Haselton Trail, which we eventually found after crossing a few ski trails in the process, which may have been the most dangerous part of the trek considering the risk of skiers slamming into us.
+We reached the valley just as an icy rain started, and we were back at the car a bit after noon — more than ready for lunch at the nearby Von Trapp Brewery.

-Looking up toward Mansfield, the mountain was now totally socked in.
-Another layer of ice was burying the summit plaque for the winter.
-Guess I’ll have to come back in summer.
+Looking up toward Mansfield, the mountain was now totally socked in, another layer of ice and snow burying the elusive summit marker.

 I am the editor of the Appalachian Trail Conservancy’s membership magazine, and we are looking for some nice A.T.
 Winter images to possibly publish in our upcoming Winter 2020 issue.